ckeditor/ckeditor4/.github/ISSUE_TEMPLATE.md

 ## Are you reporting a feature request or a bug?

 <!--
+Before reporting your issue make sure there are no duplicates already reported.

+Please **do not report security issues here**, use the contact form at https://ckeditor.com/contact/ instead.

 Replace this comment with your issue type: Bug / Feature request / Other, please explain.

-Please **do not report security issues here**, use the contact form at https://ckeditor.com/contact/ instead.
 -->

 ## Provide detailed reproduction steps (if any)